wp-plugins/sz-google/readme.txt

 **Google+ HEAD section:** With this function you can insert in the HEAD section of your web page the code necessary for parameters rel=author and rel=publisher.
 The code about publisher is added automatically by the function of recommendation mobile.

-**Google+ Widgets:** In this plugin are available to google+ widgets that can be directly inserted on the sidebar of your website.
+**Google+ Widgets:** These can be directly inserted on the sidebar of your website.
 All the configuration parameters can be found on the widget itself after you dragged to the sidebar that interests you.

 * `Widget google+ author`
 * `Widget google+ comments system`